Suizer98/potato-merch-ai/README.md

 ## What you get

-- Store at http://localhost:3001 — catalog, cart, checkout
+- Storefront with catalog, cart, and checkout
-- Twenty CRM at http://localhost:3000 — products, customers, orders
+- Twenty CRM for products, customers, and orders
 - Stripe hosted Checkout when `STRIPE_SECRET_KEY` is a `sk_test_...` key
 - Potato Pay mock checkout if Stripe keys are empty
-- gRPC chat at `:50051` and grpcui at http://localhost:8080
+- Multi-agent chat (Shop / Billing / Support) over gRPC and SSE

 <img src="docs/landing.png" alt="Potato Merch landing" width="800" />